 One way is to implement a web-based patient payment and engagement solution like Cedar.
 By consolidating billing information and making it accessible in one convenient online location, with personalized reminders based on their communications method of choice (email, text or paper mail) and customized payment plan options, Cedar helps minimize patient stress during the recovery period.
 It also lets patients pay by credit card or Apple Pay rather than check, ensuring the healthcare billing process resembles that of other consumer-friendly industries, like retail or travel.

-The most innovative healthcare organizations, such as WestMed and Maimonides, have begun to reimagine the patient billing experience.
+The most innovative healthcare organizations, such as Westmed Medical Group, have begun to reimagine the patient billing experience.
 A straightforward, personalized payment approach can help reinforce the healing process and improve overall satisfaction.
 By sidestepping the complications of paper billing, digital payment solutions like Cedar’s can help patients stay focused on their journey to recovery while also improving the provider’s financial position.
 This 91-year-old patient says it best: “The entire process took less than a minute.
 And no searching for a stamp!“

 Want to learn more?
 Contact us for a demo.